FIVE MOST SURPRISING FINDS

 The Voices That Are Changing It

 The conversation is not entirely silence.
-Lupita Nyong’o, whose dark skin was treated as a novelty by the entertainment industry that celebrated her, has spoken publicly about the colorism she experienced growing up in Kenya and in Hollywood — about praying for lighter skin as a child, about the moment she stopped praying and started refusing.
-Khoudia Diop, the Senegalese model whose deep-dark complexion became the basis of a global modeling career, has built a platform explicitly challenging the hierarchy of shade.
+Lupita Nyong’o, whose dark skin was treated as a novelty by the entertainment industry that celebrated her, has spoken publicly about the colorism she experienced growing up in Kenya and in Hollywood.
+She has talked about praying for lighter skin as a child and about the moment she stopped praying and started refusing.
+Khoudia Diop, the Senegalese model whose deep-dark complexion became the basis of a global modeling career, has built a platform directly challenging the hierarchy of shade.

 These are not token gestures.
-They are acts of cultural insurgency against a hierarchy that has been in place for centuries.
-Anti-colorism education is emerging in schools and community organizations, though it remains far less developed than anti-racism education directed at external discrimination (Hunter, Race, Gender, and the Politics of Skin Tone, Routledge, 2005).
+They are acts of cultural rebellion against a hierarchy that has been in place for centuries.
+Anti-colorism education is appearing in schools and community organizations, though it remains far less developed than anti-racism education aimed at external discrimination (Hunter, Race, Gender, and the Politics of Skin Tone, Routledge, 2005).

 The Perception Institute, the Association of Black Psychologists, and scholars like Margaret Hunter have been developing teaching tools and intervention models.
 Their goal is to make the internal hierarchy visible, speakable, and ultimately unsustainable.
 But these efforts are swimming against a current that runs through the deepest channels of Black culture — the family, the church, the beauty salon, the barbershop, the bedroom.
 Changing it will require the kind of honest, painful, inward-facing reckoning that is always harder than pointing the finger outward.